mbeynon/cytoscape.js/documentation/md/style.md

 Interactivity:

  * **`min-zoomed-font-size`** : If zooming makes the effective font size of the label smaller than this, then no label is shown.
+Note that because of performance optimisations, the label may be shown at font sizes slightly smaller than this value.
+This effect is more pronounced at larger screen pixel ratios.
+However, it is guaranteed that the label will be shown at sizes equal to or greater than the value specified.
  * **`text-events`** : Whether events should occur on an element if the label receives an event; may be `yes` or `no`.
 You may want a style applied to the text on `:active` so you know the text is activatable.